fbpx

 What do most people do whenever they earn more?
 Spend more, right?
 I understand this isn’t always the case, but for the most part, the more we make, the more that leaves our pocket.

 It doesn’t matter what comes in if all of it continues to go out.
-According to Kiyosaki, one of the key differences between the rich and the poor is that the rich focus on keeping their money to make it work harder for them.
+According to Kiyosaki, one key difference between the rich and the poor is that the rich focus on keeping their money to make it work harder for them.

 He states, “You must know the difference between an asset and a liability and buy assets.
 If you want to be rich, this is all you need to know.
 It is rule number one.
 It is the only rule.”